Notorious707/SWA-project1/README.md

-# SWA-project1
+# SWA Project 1
 Once you successfully go through the authorization, you can go the url “/trigger” which starts the batch and data from the csv file will be written to the database.
 Then you can check the data though “/getall” url.

-# SWA-project1 commands to start application:
+# Command to start application:

 You should have installed docker to use this command: